-Mrs. Christine Arndt Assistant Superintendent 26051 W. Nippersink Rd.
-Ingleside, IL 60041 847-740-1490
+Dr. Erin Pittman Assistant Superintendent of Student Services 26051 W. Nippersink Rd.

 EDUCATION OF CHILDREN WITH DISABILITIES (Board Policy 6:120)

 Information regarding Education of Children with Disabilities can be found in Board Policy 6:120.
 To view the Board Policy manual, please visit